ibm-cloud-docs/Backup/restore-SQLDB.md

 3. Click the Jobs tab.
 4. Find the job with the database that you want to restore, and click Restore in the Select Action menu for the job.
 5. In the Choose how to restore dialog, select Restore to folder.
 6. Click Continue.
-The SQL Server Restore dialog shows the most recent safeset for the job.
+The SQL Server Restore dialog shows the most recent  safe set for the job.
-7. To restore data from an older safeset, or from SSI (safeset image) files, take one of the following steps.
+7. To restore data from an older  safe set, or from SSI ( safe set image) files, take one of the following steps.
-   - To restore data from an older safeset, click the calendar button.
-In the calendar that appears, click the date of the safeset from which you want to restore.
-To the right of the calendar, click the specific safeset that you want to use.
+   - To restore data from an older  safe set, click the calendar button.
+In the calendar that appears, click the date of the  safe set from which you want to restore.
+To the right of the calendar, click the specific  safe set that you want to use.
-   - To restore data from SSI (safeset image) files on disk, select Directory on disk from the Source Device list.
+   - To restore data from SSI ( safe set image) files on disk, select Directory on disk from the Source Device list.
 Click the folder button.
 In the Select Folder dialog, select the directory where the files are located, and click Okay.

    SSI files are full backups that were exported from the vault or backed up from a computer to disk instead of to a vault.
 It can be quicker to save backup files on physical media and transport them to a location for a restore, than to restore data from a vault in a remote datacenter.
-Note: You cannot restore from backups to disk (SSI files) until the safeset is imported into the vault and the {{site.data.keyword.backup_notm}} Agent is synchronized with the vault.
+Note: You cannot restore from backups to disk (SSI files) until the  safe set is imported into the vault and the {{site.data.keyword.backup_notm}} Agent is synchronized with the vault.
    {: note}

 8. In the Database Selection, select the check box for each database that you want to restore.